qouteall/qouteall-blog/Cognitive-biases.md

 **Each recall can reshape the memory** according to the existing beliefs.
 (This is similar to quantum effects: if you observe something, you change it.)

 **Information is costly to store, and even more costly to index and query**.
-Sometimes forgetting is just not being able to query the specific memory that is stored in brain.
-Forgetting releases the "querying capacity" of the brain.
+Sometimes forgetting is just not being able to query the specific memory that is stored in brain (and may be recalled if some cue were found that enables querying it).
+The "querying capacity" of brain is limited and can be occupied by distracting things.

-Side note: the similar principle also applies to computer databases.
+(Side note: the similar principle also applies to computer databases.
 Just writing information into a log is easy and fast.
-But indexing the information to make them queryable is hard.
+But indexing the information to make them queryable is harder.)

 Taking notes is one way to mitigate the unreliable memory issue.
-Of course, taking note and introspecting has the risk of breaking ego, so people tend to not do objective introspection.

 **Every time a messsage is relayed through a person, some of its information gets lost, and some noise gets added**.
-The person relaying the message will put their own understanding into the message, and omit the information that they think is not important (but can be actually important).
+The person relaying the message will add their own understanding (which can be misleading), and omit the information that they think is not important (but can be actually important).
 This issue is very common in big corporation and governments. **Good communication requires reducing middlemen**.

 People usually remember the "special" things well.
 This is an information compression mechanism that filters out the unimportant details.

-People tend to make up reasons to make things reasonable.
-When the fact becomes reasonable, the information is compressed, and the memory can be simplified.
-This is related to narrative fallacy.

 **Peak-end rule**: People judge an experience largely based on how they felt at its peak (its most intense point) and at its end.
-The most efficient way to improve user experience is to improve the experience in the peak and the end.
+The most efficient way to improve user experience is to improve the experience in the peak and in the end (and at the start).

 **Serial position effect**: people tend to recall the first and last items in a series best, and the middle items worst.
 Interestingly, the same effect also applies to LLMs, called "lost in the middle".